 Traveller Safety Volunteers

 The reaction process is supplemented by SATSA’s specialist support team of traveller ambassadors, translators, trauma counsellors and logistical facilitators.
-This means we are able to facilitate the traveller’s immediate needs such as travel documentation, concierge services, trauma counselling etc.
+This means we are able to facilitate the traveller’s immediate needs, such as travel documentation, concierge services, trauma counselling, etc.

 Incident Management

-The SECURA system bolsters SATSA’s incident database by collecting and analysing all data regarding incidents.
-This assists with the identification of hot spots, adding additional recourses, reporting and lobbying.
+Reporting and Media ManagementThe SATIB Guardian system bolsters SATSA’s incident database by collecting and analysing all incident-related data.
+This assists with identifying hot spots, adding resources, reporting, and lobbying.

 SATSA’s PR team is also on hand to communicate and manage media and to develop holding statements where needed.